The Communications, Video, and Technology Accessibility Act

 We’re on a mission to make video programming, digital communications, and emergency services fully accessible to people with disabilities.

-In the United States, there are currently about 56.7 million Americans with a disability, according to the Census Bureau.
+In the United States, there are about 70 million Americans with a disability, according to the CDC’s 2022 BRFSS data.
 However, many modern digital technologies, including online video programming, TV user interfaces, emergency services, and video conferencing remain inaccessible for people with disabilities.
 Today’s technology is impressive, but as it continues to evolve, access for people with disabilities is threatened.
 We are on a mission to ensure that today’s and tomorrow’s digital technologies provide people with disabilities with an equitable experience.